Micenas/antimony/README.md

 ### Run

-Then you can either run the command-line daemon using `src/premiumcoind` and `src/premiumcoin-cli`, or you can run the Qt GUI using `src/qt/premiumcoin-qt`
+Then you can either run the command-line daemon using `src/antimonyd` and `src/antimony-cli`, or you can run the Qt GUI using `src/qt/antimony-qt`

-For in-depth description of Sparknet and how to use premiumcoin for interacting with contracts, please see [sparknet-guide](doc/sparknet-guide.md).
+For in-depth description of Sparknet and how to use antimony for interacting with contracts, please see [sparknet-guide](doc/sparknet-guide.md).

 License
 -------

-premiumcoincore is GPLv3 licensed.
+antimonycore is GPLv3 licensed.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/premiumcoin/premiumcoin/tags) are created regularly to indicate new official, stable release versions of premiumcoin.
+[Tags](https://github.com/antimony/antimony/tags) are created regularly to indicate new official, stable release versions of antimony.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).